-‘Welcome to heaven on earth’ is one of few lines of dialogue David Redmon and Ashley Sabin’s latest documentary which puts donkey ‘actors’ centre stage.
+‘Welcome to heaven on earth’ is one of few lines of dialogue in David Redmon and Ashley Sabin’s latest documentary which puts donkey ‘actors’ centre stage.
 The camerawork is simple and quietly observant, and the sound design is continuously immersive.
 No interviews or dialogue interrupt this unobtrusive approach.
 No explanations are given.
 The result is a meditative, hypnotic cinematic flow of donkey behaviour much of which remains indecipherable.
-Sanctuary deliberately recalls Robert Bresson’s to a stoic donkey, Au hasard Balthazar (1966).
+Sanctuary deliberately recalls Robert Bresson’s Au Hasard Balthazar (1966).
 It is also inspired by David Abram’s book Becoming Animal (2011).
 Abram argues that we have lost our ability to apprehend the sensuous natural world amidst our on-screen news obsessed virtual frenzy.

-Watching Sanctuary alters us as we watch, as we leave the realm of our own species, and enter a quasi-mysterious world of rustling straw, munching jaws, the industrial clanking of metal doors, the thud of multiple hooves on turf, antennae-like ears flickering back and forth at the communal feeding manger, and many a snorting exhale of donkey breath.
-Gazing back at the camera with timid blinks, showing wide-eyed apprehension, pacing nervously in their stalls, calling out to other donkeys with what sounds like yearning, these animals foster empathy in us as we witness their rehabilitation.
+Sanctuary allows the viewer to leave the anthropomorphic realm, and enter a quasi-mysterious world of rustling straw, munching jaws, the industrial clanking of metal doors, the thud of multiple hooves on turf, antennae-like ears flickering back and forth at the communal feeding manger, and many a snorting exhale of donkey breath.
+Gazing back at the camera with timid blinks, showing wide-eyed apprehension, pacing nervously in their stalls, calling out to other donkeys, these animals foster empathy in us as we witness their rehabilitation.
 Perhaps ‘heaven on earth’ is indeed a place without judgment or cruelty, in which simple needs are provided, with understanding and tolerance?
-Entering into dialogue with Bresson's intimation that we are all Balthazars, Redmon and Sabin, like him, promote the possibility of empathy and a vision of the consolation of sharing even non-human experience, instead of enduring the loneliness of it alone.
+Entering into dialogue with Bresson's intimation that we are all Balthazars, Redmon and Sabin promote the possibility of empathy and a vision of sharing a non-human experience.

 Portál DAFilms.cz je výsledkem tvůrčí spolupráce 7 klíčových evropských festivalů dokumentárního filmu sdružených do Doc Alliance.
 Naším cílem je posouvat hranice dokumentárního filmu, propagovat jeho rozmanitost a podporovat kvalitní autorské filmy.